-Keywords: Diet Composition, Gastro-Somatic Index (GaSI), Index of Relative Importance (IRI), Seasonal Feeding, Fisheries Management
+Keywords: Spadenose shark, Scoliodon laticaudus, Diet Composition, Gastro-Somatic Index (GaSI), Index of Relative Importance (IRI), Seasonal Feeding, Fisheries Management

 Introduction

 India, situated in the Asian continent, possesses a substantial coastline of 11,098.81 km, supporting extensive marine and inland fisheries resources.
 Gujarat is a pivotal coastal state within this framework, featuring a 2,340.62 km coastline, a continental shelf area of 164,000 km², and an Exclusive Economic Zone (EEZ) of 214,000 km², which collectively constitute 32% of India's continental shelf and 10% of its total EEZ.
 Over the last four decades, advancements in fishing technology and associated industries have markedly enhanced the productivity and economic significance of Gujarat's fisheries sector, contributing substantially to regional economic growth, livelihood security, and nutritional provisioning (SOI, 2024).
 Nationally, India's fisheries sector has undergone rapid expansion.
 Total fish production increased from 24.42 lakh tonnes in 1980–81 to 175.45 lakh tonnes in 2022–23, reflecting an average annual growth rate of approximately 7.98% (DOF, 2023).
 Concurrently, the value of fish exports has risen significantly, reaching ₹63,969.14 crore for 17.35 lakh tonnes in 2022–23.
 In the fiscal year 2023–24, India contributed approximately 8% to global fish production, with exports totaling 1.78 million tonnes valued at ₹60,523.89 crore (DOF, 2023).
 Within this national context, Gujarat emerged as the leading fish-producing state in 2023, with landings of 8.23 lakh tonnes, and accounted for 23% of India’s total shark catch.
 While Tamil Nadu dominated elasmobranch landings (30% of the national catch), the marine fishery composition across India in 2023 comprised 55% pelagic resources, 26% demersal fishes, 13% crustaceans, and 6% molluscs (CMFRI, 2024).
 Elasmobranch production accounted for 32,035 tonnes, of which sharks contributed 16,734 tonnes.
-Among these, the spadenose shark (Scoliodonlaticaudus) was the predominant species, constituting 57% of the national shark catch (CMFRI, 2024).
+Among these, the spadenose shark (Scoliodon laticaudus) was the predominant species, constituting 57% of the national shark catch (CMFRI, 2024).

 Elasmobranchs are frequently landed as bycatch in Indian fisheries and are subject to full utilization driven by domestic demand for meat and international export markets for liver oil, jaws, and skins (Kizhakudan et al., 2015; Karnad et al., 2020).
-Scoliodonlaticaudus is a small, abundant Carcharhinid shark inhabiting shallow tropical waters of the Indian and western Pacific Oceans.
-It typically forms large schools in depths of 10–13 m and preys upon small fishes and invertebrates.
+Scoliodon laticaudus is a small, abundant Carcharhinid shark inhabiting shallow tropical waters of the Indian and western Pacific Oceans.
+(Please check updated information of distribution) It typically forms large schools in depths of 10–13 m and preys upon small fishes and invertebrates.
 The species exhibits advanced placental viviparity, with females breeding throughout the year and producing litters of 6–18 pups following a gestation period of 5–6 months (Nair, 1976; Reide, 2004).
 Despite its commercial importance and non-threatening nature to humans, it is currently classified as Near Threatened due to fishing pressure and habitat degradation (Dulvy et al., 2021).
 Like many sharks, it possesses K-selected life-history traits—including slow growth, low fecundity, and late maturity—that heighten its vulnerability to overexploitation and environmental changes (Garcia et al., 2008).
 Morphologically, it is characterized by a stout body, a broad and trowel-shaped snout, small eyes and nostrils, smooth-edged oblique teeth, and a bronzy-gray dorsal coloration.
 While the species commonly attains a total length of 74 cm, unverified reports suggest individuals may reach up to 1.2 m (Compagno, 2001).